avan06/PS4CheaterNeo/README.md

 - Support query multiple targets, Multiple query windows can be opened at the same time.
 - In addition to query types such as `Byte, Float, Double, Hex`, etc., it also supports `Group` types.
 - Make the `section` of the suspected target more obvious.
-- The query value will skip the filtered section list when the filter checkbox is clicked.
+- The query value will skip the filtered `section` list when the filter checkbox is clicked.
-- The preset section filter rules is "`libSce, libc.prx, SceShell, SceLib, SceNp, SceVoice, SceFios, libkernel, SceVdec`", These rules can also be customized.
+- The preset `section` filter rules is `libSce, libc.prx, SceShell, SceLib, SceNp, SceVoice, SceFios, libkernel, SceVdec`, these rules can also be customized.

 ![query_1](assets/query_1.jpg)
 ![query_2](assets/query_2.jpg)
 ![query_3](assets/query_3.jpg)

+### section

+- The memory address of the PS4 game is the start position of the specific `section` plus the relative offset value.
+- The start position of `sections` is `dynamic` and will change every time you start the game or load the game save or just go through a scene in the game.
+- This program will reload the `sections` when executes the `lock` or `refresh` the cheat codes to ensure that it is correct.

 ### Group ScanType

-- Use `group search` when you already know the data structure of the query target.
+- Use `group search` when you already know the `data structure` of the query target.
 - Input format: [`ValueType`1:]`ValueNumber`1 [,] [`ValueType`2:]`ValueNumber`2 [,] [`ValueType`3:]`ValueNumber`3...
 - The `ValueType` can be `1`(Byte), `2`(2 Bytes), `4`(4 Bytes), `8`(8 Bytes), `F`(Float), `D`(Double), `H`(Hex) or not specified.
 - The `ValueType` is preset to 4 bytes when the value type is not specified.